jtkim-kaist/VAD/README.md

+Our laboritory was broken because of heavy rain so you cannot use our server to download our data.
+We now are recovering our system and it will be done until next week

 # Voice Activity Detection Toolkit
 This toolkit provides the voice activity detection (VAD) code and our recorded dataset.
 ## Update